 We also offer specialist courses and programmes as outlined below:

-Arts and Kindness Mentoring Programme
+Arts and Kindness Mentoring Programme and training days

 Supporting creative pioneers in Kent